 Restore/create species-rich, semi-natural grassland

-A replicated study in 1995-1998 and 2002 of former arable fields at two sites in England (Bullock et al. 2007) found that after eight years, plots sown with species-rich mixtures resembled target grassland community types.
+A replicated study in 1995-1998 and 2002 of former arable fields at two sites in England, UK (Bullock et al. 2007) found that after eight years, plots sown with species-rich mixtures resembled target grassland community types.
 Plots sown with a species-poor mix, although colonized by some additional species, had fewer grass, legume and other broadleaved species.
 Hay yield increased in the species-rich plots in the first years of the experiment and the increased yield was still apparent after eight years (43% higher yield than species-poor plots).
 This was largely due to differences in numbers of non-leguminous broadleaved plants.
 There were four replicate blocks of plots (6 x 4 m).
 The species-rich mixture comprised 11 grasses and 28 broadleaved species, to resemble species-rich hay meadows.
 The species-poor mixture comprised seven grasses to establish moderately diverse grassland.
 Vegetation was sampled in early June in three quadrats (0.4 x 0.4 m) per plot in 1995-1998 and 2002.
 During the hay cut in July, a 6 x 1.2 m sample of hay was removed from each plot and weighed and a 500 g sub-sample was dried to calculate hay yield.